Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

     return (final_score, choices)
 ```

 This version is very simple, it doesn't do the correct merging of tokens nor has any optimization/memoization, but what is important is the idea.
-As said previously we want to mimize the cost/score, since intersection is computed in `O(n+m)` that's what we are aiming to minimize, there is another approches to the cost function like trying to find the combination that leads to the smallest possible of a single token.
+As said previously, we want to minimize the cost/score, since intersection is computed in `O(n+m)` that's what we are aiming to minimize.
+There are other approaches to the cost function, like trying to find the combination that leads to the smallest possible size of a single token.

-Let's do an example on how this works, since in here we just merge tokens without caring if they are common or rare, let's assume the following query `t_0 t_1 t_2 t_3 t_4`:
+Let's do an example of how this works.
+Since here we just merge tokens without caring if they are common or rare, let's assume the following query `t_0 t_1 t_2 t_3 t_4`:

-For each call of the function we loop over all possible merges of the remaining tokens.
+For each call of the function, we loop over all possible merges of the remaining tokens.
 So we get the cost for the token `t_0 t_1 t_2` and call the function recursively for `t_3 t_4` and so on.
 The call graph would look like this:

 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/callstack.png)

-As you can see there is a lot of repeated work being done, that's why memoization is needed, also reducing the recursion depth helps.
-So in the final Rust version I did exacltly that, but trying my best to optimize this, also I needed to respect how the merge of tokens work.
+As you can see, there is a lot of repeated work being done, that's why memoization is needed.
+Also, reducing the recursion depth helps.
+So in the final Rust version, I did exactly that, but tried my best to optimize this, also I needed to respect how the merge of tokens works.

-If you are going to read the following code, you can just ignore all of the cosnt generics, they are not important for your understanding...
+If you are going to read the following code, you can just ignore all of the const generics, they are not important for your understanding...

 {% details **Code** for merge and minimize **(you can ignore if you want)** %}
 ```rust